S’mores Protein Cookie Balls

 This is another simple recipe with only 6 total ingredients.
 If you’ve made any of my other 873 (barely an exaggeration) s’mores recipes, this will be business as usual.

 The only curveball might be the Walden Farms Pancake Syrup.
 If you’re new to my recipes, I like to use this calorie-free syrup as a sticky sweetener in recipes (especially no bake or baked goods in cookie or ball form).
 I buy mine at Walmart and Kroger, and I’ve also linked to it on Amazon if you have trouble finding it.
 Other options include using any sugar-free syrup, honey, or a mixture of more butter plus a small amount of honey or syrup.

-In the photo below, you’ll notice I used mini marshmallows and regular-sized chocolate chips.
+In the photo above, you’ll notice I used mini marshmallows and regular-sized chocolate chips.
 One thing I mention in the recipe notes is using mini chocolate chips and marshmallow bits if you have them on hand.
 Both work, but the marshmallow bits won’t create the same creaminess as the mini marshmallows.
 I just like you to know ya have options.

 That’s about it for ingredients.
 I told you it’s an easy one.
 The only thing I’d add is that you’ll enjoy these most slightly undercooked.
 So, don’t bake them to a crisp!

 View this post on Instagram

 Oh, and before you get to the recipe I thought you might want to check out some of the 873 s’mores recipes I mentioned above:

 Okay, now I give you the s’mores protein cookie balls recipe.
 If you try any of my recipes, I want to see your re-creations on Instagram.
 It lets me know you’re putting healthy recipes into action, and I love sharing your recipes to inspire others.